Julia-Wagner/GroupProject1/README.md

 ## Features
 - Main Product image
-- Button
+- Shopping cart Button thank links to?
 - fully responsive screen to fit different screen sizes
-- shopping cart button that links to?

-## Design

 ## Images
-+ The product picture was created using Stable Diffusion 1.5
++ The product picture
 + The shopping cart icon was taken from [here](https://www.flaticon.com/)
 + The favicon was taken from [here](link)

 ## Fonts and Colors
+- Fonts were taken from [Google Fonts](link)

 ## Deployment
++ The page was deployed to Github...

 ## Technologies used
++ The mockup was generated with [Techsini](link)

 ## Languages used